RealMarco/CenterPose/README.md

             1.1.1 add orientation_cal.py
             1.1.2 add cal_rotation()  in debuggers.py, which is modified from add_axes() in /src/lib/utils/debuggers.py
             1.1.3 add additional code in lib/detectors/object_pose.py
             1.1.4 simply run **$ python demo.py --demo ../images/CenterPose/shoe_top_cropped --arch dlav1_34 --load_model ../models/CenterPose/shoe_v1_140.pth --c shoe --show_axes --use_residual --use_pnp --debug 4**    ,  then you will see the visualized predicted results in ../demo/shoe and the predicted yaws saved in ../demo/ShoesYaws_CenterPose.xls
+            1.1.5 P.S.
+The demo.py will download "http://dl.yf.io/dla/models/imagenet/dla34-ba72cf86.pth" to /home/dongyi/.cache/torch/checkpoints/dla34-ba72cf86.pt (pretrained DLA34 model) when running at the first time, IF the program is stucking or not running, plz check your network (mainland China users may be blocked)
         1.2 compute by as_euler
             1.2.1 add compute_rotation() in eval_image_official.py and object_pose.py, which is modified from evaluate_rotation() in /src/tools/objectron_eval/eval_image_official.py
     2 Saved the yaws predicted by CenterPose in a spreadsheet